WE KNOW HOW TO HELP ™

 THE LITIGATION TEAM (NATIONAL CONSORTIUM):

-GREENE, KETCHUM, FARRELL, BAILEY & TWEEL LLP
+GREENE, KETCHUM, BAILEY & TWEEL LLP

-Greene Ketchum’s attorneys have successfully tried numerous civil cases to verdict in state and federal courts.
+Greene Ketchum’s attorneys have successfully tried numerous civil cases to verdict in State and Federal courts.
 Their skilled advocacy has resulted in record breaking verdicts and judgments and millions of dollars in verdicts and settlements for clients.
-For their work, the firm’s attorneys have been recognized by legal organizations for excellence and included in The National Advocates Top 100 Trial Lawyers and West Virginia Super Lawyers®.
+For their work, the firm’s attorneys have been recognized by legal organizations for excellence and included in The National Advocates Top 100 Trial Lawyers and Super Lawyers®.
 In addition to their legal work, the firm’s attorneys have also served on numerous legal and educational boards in West Virginia, including West Virginia State Bar Board of Governors; the West Virginia Ethics Commission; West Virginia Law Institute’s Governing Council; West Virginia Judicial Vacancy Advisory Commission; West Virginia Association for Justice Board of Governors; Marshall University Foundation, Inc.; The Society of Yeager Scholars at Marshall University; the Faculty Merit Foundation of West Virginia, Inc. (selects higher education’s “Professor of the Year”); the Marshall University Graduate School Advisory Board; Hospice of Huntington; and the Cabell County American Cancer Society.